The Inner Critic – creating your own self-esteem

 Perhaps I can see him as he is- a tormentor of my own making.

 The Inner Critic seems to be a driving force for a lot of people.
-Certainly, from my experience of running our Personal Effectiveness and Power programme this seems to be the case.
+Certainly, from my experience of running our Developing Influence and Impact programme this seems to be the case.
 I think it gets in the way of individuals, and organisations, reaching their potential.

 So can we overcome the Inner critic?
 Well a great first step is to recognise that your inner critic is not the only truth.
 It is simply a thought pattern.
 If we can isolate our critical self-narrative, we can begin to see this reality more clearly.